-Brighid Virtue provides legal advice to local and international businesses, including in the sporting industry.
-Brighid has experience preparing and advising on brand-licensing agreements, privacy and the protection of personal information, and preparing and negotiating commercial contracts.
-She has a strong understanding of the disruption that COVID-19 has caused in sport, and the commercial realities of force majeure clauses.
-Brighid is a member of ANZSLA, the Australian New Zealand Sports Law Association.
+Brighid Virtue has experience providing legal advice to local and international businesses, including in the Australian sports industry.
+Brighid advises on commercial contracts, statutory and regulatory compliance, intellectual property licensing agreements, and privacy and the protection of personal information.
+Brighid is a member of the Australian New Zealand Sports Law Association (ANZSLA).